 The liver assists with the digestive system by producing substances to break down lipids and fats in order to make foods more digestible.
 The liver also helps filter toxins that are received from the intestines, through the bloodstream before the blood is pumped through the rest of the body.
 The liver produces key blood proteins involved in metabolism, general physiologic regulation, and blood clotting.

 Other functions of a healthy liver include:

 - Production of bile to absorb fat

 - Metabolism of hormones

-Cirrhosis of the liver is a potentially life-threatening condition that occurs when scar tissue damages the liver.
-The scarring, called fibrosis, replaces healthy tissue and prevents the liver from functioning properly.
-Cirrhosis usually develops after years of chronic liver inflammation produced by ingesting toxins at a rate that the liver is unable to filter adequately because of ongoing damage.
-Research has shown that the two major causes of cirrhosis of the liver are consumption of excessive amounts of alcohol over the course of many years (alcoholism), and certain forms of viral hepatitis such as Hepatitis B or C. Other causes can be medication related, metabolic disorders, and fatty liver disease.
+Cirrhosis of the liver is a potentially life-threatening condition.
+This occurs when scar tissue damages the liver.
+The scarring, called fibrosis, replaces healthy tissue and prevents the diseased liver from functioning properly.
+Cirrhosis usually develops after years of chronic liver inflammation produced by ingesting toxins at a high rate.
+Research has shown that there are two major causes of cirrhosis of the liver.
+The first is consumption of excessive amounts of alcohol over the course of many years (alcoholism).
+The second is certain forms of viral hepatitis such as Hepatitis B or C. Other causes can be medication related, metabolic disorders, and fatty liver disease.

 There are a variety of diseases or disorders which disrupt the liver’s proper function.
 The most common are:

 - Hepatitis: caused by the virus (HCV), drinking, drugs, and/or obesity

 - Cirrhosis: long-term liver damage most commonly caused by alcoholism